 The Budj Bim region is listed as a National Heritage Landscape.
 In January 2017, the Budj Bim region was put on Australia's list for World Heritage nomination to recognise the unique cultural heritage of permanent houses, fishtraps, channels and weirs for growing and harvesting eels created by Gunditjmara people 6600 years ago.

-World Heritage bodies will be assessing Budj Bim, and then make a listing recommendation to the World Heritage Committee in mid-2019.
-Australia currently has 19 World Heritage listings, if successful Budj Bim would be the 20th, and the first solely based on Indigenous cultural value and significance.
+In July 2019, the Budj Bim Cultural Landscape was inscribed on the UNESCO world heritage list, which recognises the international significance of the landscape and the aquaculture systems.
+Australia now has 20 World Heritage listings, with Budj Bim the first World Heritage listing solely based on Indigenous cultural value and significance.